Overdue pregnancy: What to do when baby's overdue

 Our Housecall e-newsletter will keep you up-to-date on the latest health information.

 Sorry something went wrong with your subscription

 Please, try again in a couple of minutes

 See more In-depth

 - American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Obstetrics.
-ACOG Practice Bulletin No. 579: Definition of term pregnancy.
+ACOG Practice Bulletin No. 146: Management of late-term and postterm pregnancies.
 Obstetrics & Gynecology.
-2013;122:1139.
+2014;124:390.
+Reaffirmed 2016.